michaelelfial/jsns/doc/jsns.md

 # Javascript namespaces (JSNS)

+Maintains a tree of Javacript code closures/"modules" in memory structured as a namespaces tree.
+The namespaces can be accessed by namespace name, extended (until sealed), namespaces can be added to expand the namespace tree and so on.

+In contrast to the traditional Javascript module implementations/simulations this is a similar isolation technique, but based NOT on script's source location.
+Instead JSNS puts every namespace (while technically incorrect you can call it for the purpose of this explanation a "module") in an addressable tree in the memory at runtime.
+The namespace "modules" can be then accessed at any time by their namespace address.

+The main purpose of JSNS is to provide manageable in-memory structure for organizing the scripts (in browser page, node program etc.) separated and fully independent of their origin/source location.
+This is a very simple approach which has its positive sides that remained almost entirely overlooked as the effort for simulating and later implementing Javascript modules got under way in the 2005-2020 period.
+The emphasis on source location based imports and especially the ahead of time resolution of such imports gradually made most Javascript developers to accept it as "the only way" totally ignoring all other alternatives.
+The namespace approach has certain resemblance with the way assemblies/packages build the code base in C# and Java.
+JSNS does not do much more than provide a very simple method to organize loaded Javascript code in somewhat similar manner inside the memory of the running host (page, application etc.), which in turn makes possible to think in more C# or Java inspired manner about it.

+The consequences of usage of JSNS or another similar technique makes it possible to exploit the capabilities of Javascript to implement inheritance-like and other OOP techniques in a way that also resembles better the corresponding/similar techniques in languages like C# and Java.
+Decoupling the loading from the in-memory organization actually makes things simpler - only the in-memory registration matters when you need access to some code, it can be loaded into memory in a number of different ways, but only its final registration has to be known.

+Downsides: As mentioned above the main developments around Javascript have been driven by the idea that became Javascript modules in Javascript 6 and later.
+All of the most popular techniques simulated similar behavior before that happened and the overwhelming majority of existing tools are also built to follow the Javascript modules specifications or concept at least.
+This makes adaptation of existing tools for usage with JSNS (or any similar creation) more difficult and usually requires from developers who want to do that to go deeper and rewrite the surface level of such tools (e.g. how they resolve imports for instance).
+The tooling is not subject of this document, this note is here just to warn Javascript developers that JSNS is one of the many attempts to look at Javascript usage in a little different way from the mainstream, which means they have to pay special attention to the tooling and not expect the mainstream toolsets to "just work" for JSNS.

 ## jsns syntax

 The JSNS is typically accessible through the global variable `jsns`, with the following methods available on it: